bxparks/rpn83p/docs/USER_GUIDE.md

 - automated testing infrastructure
-    - assembly language programming is not amenable to unit testing because it is difficult if not almost impossible to isolate a piece of code to be tested in isolation of neighboring code and its operating system environment (i.e. TI-OS)
+    - assembly language programming is not amenable to unit testing because it is difficult if not almost impossible to isolate a piece of code to be tested in isolation of its neighboring code and the operating system environment (i.e. TI-OS)
-    - however, the RPN83P code base has grown large enough that it is becoming painful to add additional features without automated testing
+    - unfortunately, the RPN83P code base has grown large enough that it is becoming painful to add additional features without automated testing
-    - two solutions which may be possible:
+    - two possible solutions:
-        - an automated integration testing framework hosted on the desktop/laptop, through one of the TI calculator emulators
+        - testing through a TI calculator emulator hosted on a desktop/laptop
-        - integration testing through keystroke programming within the RPN83P itself
+        - integration testing through keystroke programming within the RPN83P app itself
         - I'm not sure which solution would be easier and more maintainable
 - indirect `STO` and `RCL` operators
     - `STO IND nn`, `STO+ IND nn`, `STO- IND nn`, `STO* IND nn`, `STO/ IND nn`